interval1066/propertis/README.md

 of the sample properties (you need to put it somewhere, make sure to reflect this in the use example.)

 I really don't think a properties object should be more complicated than this, unless you have a specific need of course.
+Used in my never-ending hexlab- the hexidecimal abattoir, effort.

 WHY "PROPERTIS"?
 Becuase I mispelled "properties" when I was setting up the repository and